PmaFynn/fynnfr/content/blog/noWifi.md

 What started as a broken wifi router has become the longest period since I can remember without access to wifi (at least @home).
-As I regulary want to decrese my time spent on the internet this might be what I needed to finally reach a new milestone...is what I thought in the beginning.
-However, I can now unfortunatly say that the opposite has occured.
+As I regulary want to decrese my time spent on the internet this might be what I needed to finally reach a new milestone--is what I thought in the beginning.
+However, I can now, unfortunatly say that the opposite has occured.
 I can still use my regular phone data to use the internet and moreover, I have to start a hotspot when using my laptop (incl. work laptop) to study for university for example.
-Furhtermore, I can not use my desktop pc at all since it has no WLAN adapter, I can only access the web using LAN which never posed a problem--until now; hard to use LAN from a hotspot.
+Furthermore, I can not use my desktop pc at all since it has no WLAN adapter built in, I can only access the web using LAN which never posed a problem--until now; hard to use LAN from a hotspot.
 The only place I used some social media was on this stationary pc.
 My habit was physically split from the rest of my daily routine which worked quite